130+ Python Interview Questions and Answers (2026 Updated)

 It is a dictionary of the variable names and values.
 It is a special syntax used in the function definition to pass variable length arguments.

-14. What modules are used in Python for sending mails?
+14. What modules are used in Python for sending emails?

 15. What is GIL?